Fasting and Diabetes: Can You Combine the Two?

 There are a few different approaches to do IF.
 Most successful research on intermittent fasting focuses on analyzing time-restricting meals, where individuals allocate a specific window of time throughout the day to consume all of their meals.

 Usually, this approach consists of an 8-hour eating window and a 16-hour fasting window.
 This method goes by the term “Intermittent fasting 16:8” and is one of the most popular IF plans.
 An excellent example of this approach would be eating all of your meals between 11 am and 7 pm, then fasting for 16 hours throughout the evening, night, and early morning.

-Another slight variation is "Intermittent fasting 12:12", whereby rather than consuming meals on a whim, you're restricted to eating your daily calorie intake within a 12-hour window, then fast for the subsequent 12 hour period.
+Another slight variation is “Intermittent fasting 12:12”, whereby rather than consuming meals on a whim, you’re restricted to eating your daily calorie intake within a 12-hour window, then fast for the subsequent 12-hour period.

 Additional popular IF protocols are the “alternate-day fasting” approach and the “5:2 fasting” method.
 For ADF, every second day, your daily caloric intake is about 500 to 700 calories, and you follow a regular non-restrictive diet on the non-fasting days.
 The 5:2 method is pretty similar.
 However, fasting is restricted to twice per week rather than every other day.

-In any case, intermittent fasting can serve as an attractive alternative to conventional approaches of reducing caloric intake because it can be more flexible and less restrictive.
-That being said, it's not always right for everyone, and individuals with type 2 diabetes have other additional circumstances to take into account.
+In any case, intermittent fasting can serve as an attractive alternative to conventional approaches to reducing caloric intake because it can be more flexible and less restrictive.
+That being said, it’s not always right for everyone, and individuals with type 2 diabetes have other additional circumstances to take into account.

 6 Tips for Combining Intermittent Fasting and Diabetes